junxit/us-congress-bills-113/metadata.md

 - 2013-09-27 — Introduced in House
 - 2013-09-27 — Introduced in House
 - 2013-09-27 — Referred to the House Committee on Homeland Security.
+- 2013-10-07 — Referred to the Subcommittee on Border and Maritime Security.
+- 2013-10-07 — Referred to the Subcommittee on Transportation Security.
+- 2014-05-20 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2014-05-20 — Subcommittee Consideration and Mark-up Session Held.
+- 2014-06-11 — Committee Consideration and Mark-up Session Held.
+- 2014-06-11 — Ordered to be Reported (Amended) by Voice Vote.
+- 2014-07-17 — Placed on the Union Calendar, Calendar No. 394.
+- 2014-07-17 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+113-528.
+- 2014-07-17 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+113-528.